 - Other mental health disorders

 - Prior sexual abuse, childhood sexual abuse, or prior humiliation

 Men should also remember that hormone levels play a big part in their sex lives.
 Doctors can check your hormone levels using a simple blood test.

-Smoking reduces blood flow to the penis, and excessive drinking can also lead to ED.
+Smoking reduces blood flow to the penis, and excessive drinking can also lead to impotence.
 Surgeries on the back or pelvic area or damage that has occurred in these areas from accidents can also lead to ED.

 Don’t be embarrassed or hesitant to speak with a health care professional about any problem you might be having.
 Everyone deserves a healthy, satisfying sex life.
-Men suffering from ED should speak to their doctors and give them a complete medical history, as well as telling the doctor about all the drugs you take, even recreational ones.
+Men suffering from erectile dysfunctions should speak to their doctors and give them a complete medical history, as well as telling the doctor about all the drugs you take, even recreational ones.